 I visited la Maison Europeenne de photographie on my final day in paris I visited an exhibition by Gao Bo.
 Some of his work showed photographs which had been destroyed with black paint.
 It was interesting to see him linking photographs, destruction and memory and learning about his background and his experience of where he grew up.
 Another Artist, Vincent Perez had an exhibition on identities which I felt I could connect with Especially when talks about his experience of being a cultural mixture.
 Where do I belong?
 Who am I?
 He questions.
 His photos were bold and big.
 It was inspiring.

 After leaving the Musee de la Photographie, I had lunch at Cafe Angelina.
 I had a risotto which was unbelievably good with a pastry for my dessert.
 The flavour of tea I drank which was Mont Blanc was quite refeshing.
-I then made my way back to the hotel for my suitcase, and headed to Gard du Nord.
+I then made my way back to the hotel for my suitcase, and headed back to Gard du Nord.

 Goodbye Paris… Till we meet again 😉